zendive/jsdiff/README.md

 ### Features

-- compare objects from multiple tabs and/or between page reloads
+- compare objects between multiple [sub]domains, chrome tabs, or single page reloads
 - function code included in comparison result in form of a string, may help to see if it was altered
 - document, dom-elements and other non-serializable objects are filtered-out from the results
 - self recurring references displayed only once, the rest of occurrences are filtered-out